paulosabayomi/custup-doc/docs/properties.md

 - CSS Class name: none

 The tool that calls the method that uploads all selected file to the server, only available for default UI type.

-## toolDragger

-- Type: `HTMLElement`
-- CSS Class name: none

-The tool for dragging the default UI type tool, this property is only available for default UI type.

 ## scrollBarEl